pasdam/mockit/README.md

 ### Argument matcher

-It is also possible to use argument matchers, to have generic mocks.
-At the moment there only one matcher implemented, and it matches any argument:
+It is also possible to use argument matchers, to implement generic behaviors.
+At the moment there is only one matcher implemented, and it matches any argument:

 ```go
 m := NewFuncMock(t, filepath.Base)